beejjorgensen/bgnet/src/bgnet_part_0300_addr_struct.md

 having an IP address, every computer, every calculator, every phone, every parking meter, and (why not) every puppy dog, as well.

-And so, [ix[IPv6]] IPv6 was born.
-Since Vint Cerf is probably immortal (even if his physical form should pass on, heaven forbid, he is probably already existing as some kind of hyper-intelligent [fl[ELIZA|https://en.wikipedia.org/wiki/ELIZA]] program out in the depths of the Internet2), no one wants to have to hear him say again "I told you so" if we don't have enough addresses in the next version of the Internet Protocol.
+And so, [i[IPv6]] IPv6 was born.
+Since Vint Cerf is probably immortal (even if his physical form should pass on, heaven forbid, he is probably already existing as some kind of hyper-intelligent [flw[ELIZA|ELIZA]] program out in the depths of the Internet2), no one wants to have to hear him say again "I told you so" if we don't have enough addresses in the next version of the Internet Protocol.

 What does this suggest to you?